eibens/edcb/README.md

 The [cli.ts](cli.ts) module exports the `cli` function, which can be used to start the CLI manually using TypeScript.
 The specified options will serve as defaults.
-For example, one can specify the `ignore` option for the `check` command, which will then be used if the `--ignore` option was not provided on the command-line.
+For example, one can specify the `ignore` option for the `build` command, which will then be used if the `--ignore` option was not provided on the command-line.
 This is an example of a `dev.ts` file: